 - Three to four weeks before: Chase up companies that haven't yet responded and keep records detailing those who have agreed to support you, what prizes they have offered, as well as those who turned down your request and why.
 Start drumming up excitement by announcing prizes on social media.
 Display the list on the school noticeboard for everyone to see and send out a letter to parents with a reply slip for those who are unable to attend the event but want to place bids.

-- Two weeks before: Prepare your bidding sheets to include a description of the prize and the value, with spaces for names, numbers and the amounts bid.
+- Two weeks before: Write descriptions and create images of your prizes for an online auction.
+If people can't see the prizes in person, it's important to highlight the main benefits and provide a clear photo.
+For a paper auction, prepare bidding sheets, including details of the prize and the value.
+Leave space for names, numbers and the amounts bid.
 Think about your display - if you only have a small number of items, and it's an informal event, attach bidding sheets to a board, or you may want to place the items themselves or photographs on a table with the bidding sheets on clipboards.

 - One week before: If many of your prizes are vouchers or have been received via email, print them off and place in envelopes, writing the details on the front ready to hand out to winners.
 Given that many people will walk away from your event having been outbid, think about giving them other opportunities to support your cause by setting up a table that allows them to sponsor smaller items, such as £10 towards library resources, £20 towards Santa's grotto presents, etc.

-- On the day: Set up your auction display - include a set of terms next to your bidding sheets.
+- On the day: Check your online auction is up and running and that all links work.
+Send out a message on social media to encourage bids.
+For a live auction, set up your display - include a set of terms next to your bidding sheets.
 Make sure you have lots of pens!
 Five minutes before the end, announce that your auction is about to close.
 Once the auction ends, collect in bid sheets and announce your winners - some may already have left, so call them in the next few days to arrange collection of prizes and payment.
 Explain that prizes need to be collected and paid for within a certain timeframe.
 Where the bid is a service (i.e. singing lessons) stipulate appropriate 'use-by' dates.

 - After the event: There may be things that, for whatever reason, did not receive any bids or did not reach the reserve price - keep a note of these and let the donors know.
-For items that met the minimum bid but weren't picked up on the day, you will need to call the bidder.
-Some people may change their mind about their bid, so you may need to call the next person on the sheet.
-Thank all bidders and cultivate your donors by sending thank you letters detailing how much the event raised and how this has contributed towards your fundraising goal.
+If people change their mind about their bid, offer it to the next highest bidder.
+Thank everyone, and cultivate your donors by sending thank you letters detailing how much the event raised and how this has contributed towards your fundraising goal.

 Silent auction tips and advice